gillescj/pizzeria/README.md

 # Gatsby's Pizzeria

-A fake family pizzeria restaurant.
+A small family owned pizzeria restaurant website.

 Created to try out GatsbyJS / GraphQL and use the Gatsby Image API.